jareturing/face_recognition_distribute_pallel/README.md

 # Compatibility
 The code has been tested using Pytorch 1.4.0 under Centos7.4 with python3.6. we reommand use docker image horovod/horovod:0.19.3-tf2.1.0-torch-mxnet1.6.0-py3.6-gpu .
+ OS.txt give s information about OS and NVIDIA-driver. reqirements.txt give information about packages.